Keychron's Q Ultra ZMK series brings 660h battery to the prebuilt-premium tier

 What we're watching

 Three threads.
 First: how reviewer-measured battery life lands against the 660h claim.
 ZMK's power profile is genuinely strong, but published peak numbers usually assume backlight off, polling throttled, and conservative scan rates — the gap between best-case and typical-case is the number to watch.
 Second: whether Keychron's ZMK fork ships a configurator that hides the keymap-as-code workflow ZMK has historically required.
 The Q line's appeal has been that VIA flattens the customization curve; if Q Ultra owners drop into a devicetree file to remap a key, the line will lose half its addressable audience.
-Third: where the brand sits on the live /trends/tracker board four weeks from now.
-Keychron is currently up at +30, and a successful Q Ultra launch is the kind of release that either consolidates that lead or exposes it.
-Reviews are landing this month.
+Third: where the brand sits on the Trends Tracker in the months following.
+At publication, the 2026-W19 Trends Tracker showed Keychron at +30 — a successful Q Ultra launch is the kind of release that either consolidates that lead or exposes it.
+Reviews were landing in May 2026.

 Keep reading